Seattle Public Schools

 • Our online volunteer application instructions are available in many different languages via Google Translate.
 Scroll to the top of the page and click on the “Select Language” drop-down menu on your right.
 Next, select your preferred language – page translation will be available instantly.

-• Our volunteer portal also features a built-in Google Translate tool – it can be accessed in the same way as described above.
+• Our volunteer portal also features a built-in Google Translate tool, which can be accessed in the same way as described above.
 This is where you can log in to your previously submitted application to renew or update it.

 • Human-translated versions of the online volunteer registration form are available in Amharic, Chinese, Somali, and Spanish.
 Please reach out to your school volunteer liaison for a copy in your language.